kelbel272/Simple-Calculator/README.md

 # Simple-Calculator
-Created a Simple GUI Calculator GUI Python Tkinter
+Created a Simple Python GUI Calculator using Tkinter